MNAs barred from bringing sanitizer bottles in National Assembly

 On Wednesday, Pakistan Tehreek-e-Insaf (PTI) Member of the National Assembly (MNA) Muhammad Akram Cheema was injured after being hit by a sanitizer bottle thrown at him allegedly from the opposition benches.

-Following the directions of the NA speaker, the security staff of the Parliament House, thoroughly checking the MNAs before allowing them to enter the house premises.
+Following the directions of the National Assembly speaker, the security staff of the Parliament House, thoroughly checking the MNAs before allowing them to enter the house premises.
 The lawmakers were only being provided facemasks upon arrival at the Parliament House.

-It is to be noted that the house has already banned the provision of heavy books to the lawmakers as one of the PTI woman lawmaker Malika Bukhari got injured after being hit by a budget book during rumpus in the National Assembly earlier this week.
+It is to be noted that the house has already banned the provision of heavy books to the lawmakers as one of the Pakistan Tehreek-e-Insaf (PTI) woman lawmaker Malika Bukhari got injured after being hit by a budget book during rumpus in the National Assembly (NA) earlier this week.

 Read more: NA speaker bans entry of seven lawmakers over rumpus during budget session

-Yesterday, hand sanitizer bottles were thrown from opposition benches as soon Opposition Leader Shehbaz Sharif started his budget speech.
+Yesterday, hand sanitizer bottles were thrown from opposition benches as soon PML-N presidnet and Opposition Leader Shehbaz Sharif started his budget speech.

 One of the bottles hit Pakistan Tehreek-e-Insaf (PTI) MNA Akram Cheema from treasury benches.